genshen/linuxModulefilesTool/README.md

 this is a linux environment module files tool,it gennerate module files with configure file and template files.
 what is [Environment Module](http://modules.sourceforge.net/),it provides dynamic modification of a user's environment via **modulefiles**.

+## Features
++ you can just write one template file for different versions of one software package.

 ## How does it word
 the go program first read configure file:modulefiles.yaml which is located at current folder.
 note:the modulefiles.yaml is written via yaml configure language,you can find more detail at [http://www.yaml.org/](http://www.yaml.org/)